 Rights of women, children and any oppressed groups

 We will significantly strengthen existing work on the human rights of women, children and any oppressed groups, to prevent crime (including trafficking) and discrimination.
 Prosecution and punishment will become better through a significantly better police and justice system.
 For some such cases we will ensure in-camera proceedings.

+We will create a very active prosecution system against child pornography, which is closely linked to the horrors of human trafficking.
+We will also review laws on all forms of pornography and obscenity and ensure everyone is clear about limits, consistent with freedom of expression.

 Getting the government out of business

 A government has no business to be in business.
 It should not produce shirts or run public sector enterprises.
 We will curb any attempts of government to take on a commercial or production role.